chriswils95/VisionLab/README.md

 * pytorch following [this link](https://pytorch.org/get-started/locally/)

 # NOTE
+* similarity.py scripts
-Change the self.spath variable to the path of church_leaders directory in your computer
+ * Change the self.spath variable to the path of church_leaders directory in your computer
+ * In the self.apply_training function changed the path used of both the celebrities_faces.pkl and the celebrities_names.pkl to the path of these respective files in your computer
+*

 # RUN THE PROJECT